 Cloudstor offers the following benefits for Bond researchers:

-Cloudstor is be useful for storing and sharing of de-identified data sets.
+Cloudstor is useful for sharing of de-identified data sets.

 Log in and connect to Cloudstor.

-LabArchives is an industry standard electronic lab notebook available from 2020 to all HDR and academic staff to report research.
+LabArchives is an industry standard electronic lab notebook available to all HDR and academic staff to report research.
 The software can ingest files, text, photos, provides for sharing where appropriate.

 For more information view the LabArchives Tutorials and Information page.